artisokka/uni-portfolio/README.md

 # uni-portfolio
 some of the stuff i did in uni

-Subdirectories contain either single big projects and multiple small ones
+Subdirectories contain either single big projects or multiple small ones, showcasing some of my favorite programming languages.